isabella232/rtos-docs-pr.pl-pl/rtos-docs/guix/chapter-4.md

 ### <a name="description"></a>Opis

-Przypisz czcionki używane do narysowania tekstu widżetu opartego na kółkach przewijania tekstu.
+Przypisz czcionki używane do rysowania tekstu widżetu opartego na kółkach przewijania tekstu.

 ### <a name="parameters"></a>Parametry